Updated: 10 hours ago

 By the end of the warm up you should feel warm- starting to sweat a little, heart is beating faster, etc.- this is how you know you have warmed up enough

 As long as your follow these general rules, you can choose how you want to make it happen.
-Some days I warm up by walking then ramping up to a slow jog, other days I use a spin bike and sometimes I just complete a dynamic warm up full of trunk rotations, walking lunges, jumping jack, etc. Have fun with it and do what you like!
+Some days I warm up by walking then ramping up to a slow jog, other days I use a spin bike, and sometimes I just complete a dynamic warm up full of trunk rotations, walking lunges, jumping jack, etc. Have fun with it and do what you like!

-As a side note, I often get asked if using a heating pad counts as a warm up.
 The answer is- sort of.
 It does cause an increase in tissue temperature and localized circulation, but there is no overall change in heart rate or full body effects.
 An active warm up is always more effective than a passive one!
 Of course, there are always exceptions and if you have an injury be sure to check with a professional health care provider first.

-A brief mention on cool downs:
+A brief mention of cool downs:

-This is brief because it is the easy part.
+This is brief because it's the easy part.
 Take all that stuff I just said above and reverse it!
 A cool down is just the opposite of a warm up.
 It gradually returns your body back to baseline temperature, heart rate and circulation.
 This is going to help reduce buildup of waste product in the muscle after activity, otherwise known as delayed onset muscle soreness (DOMS).
 This is the perfect time to complete your static stretching.
 Not only are you your most flexible after a good workout, but you can focus on breathing and resetting your body back to a relaxed state.
 Again be creative, as long as you are actually allowing your body to slow down!